SayedArifin/SayedArifin/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Sayed Arifin! 👋

 ## About Me
-I'm a passionate [Your Profession] who loves to code and build things for the web.
+I'm a passionate Web Developer who loves to code and build things for the web.
 I enjoy learning new technologies and sharing knowledge with others.

 ## 🔧 Technologies & Tools
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white)